Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Exhumed (aka PowerSlave) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own full version STUFF.DAT, DEMO.VCR and BOOK.MOV files to the ports/Exhumed folder.
 Then just start Exhumed from Ports in the Emulationstation. \
 Notes: Thanks to [Nukeykt](https://github.com/nukeykt/NBlood) for the PCExhumed engine that makes this possible.
 Also thanks to [romadu](https://github.com/romadu/NBlood) for the porting work for the rk3326 platform.

+### F2bgl (Fade to Black) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: You will need the original files of the PC release or PC demo copied to the ports/f2bgl folder.
+Then just start F2bgl.sh from Ports in the Emulationstation. \
+Notes: Thanks to [cyxx](https://github.com/cyxx/f2bgl) for the Fade to Black engine reimplementation that makes this possible.
+Also thanks to romadu for the porting work for the rk3326 platform.

 ### Free Heroes of Might and Magic II (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Just add the data and maps folders from your full version GOG Heroes of Might and Magic II directory or download the demo files from [here](https://archive.org/download/HeroesofMightandMagicIITheSuccessionWars_1020/h2demo.zip) to the ports/fheroes2 folder or just launch Fheroes2 from the ports menu in Emulationstation and it will download the demo files and install them automatically.
 Make sure to have wifi on for this to work! \